-Gov. LePage gives snarky response to student’s concerns about net neutrality
+LePage dashes off unhelpful response to student’s concerns about loss of net neutrality

-LINCOLNVILLE — A high school student who wrote to Gov. Paul LePage because she was concerned about the loss of net neutrality received a handwritten response from the governor last week in which he told her to “Pick up a book and read!”
+LINCOLNVILLE — A high school student who wrote to Gov. Paul LePage because she was concerned about the loss of net neutrality received a handwritten response from the governor last week in which he told her to “pick up a book and read!”

-In the month leading up to the recent vote by the Federal Communications Commission to repeal net neutrality regulations, Camden Hills Regional High School sophomore Hope Osgood learned about the issue and how junking the longtime principle that all web traffic must be treated equally could affect consumers’ internet access.
-While browsing social media, she found an application that would generate a letter expressing her concerns, and emailed it to LePage.
+In the month leading up to the recent vote by the Federal Communications Commission to repeal net neutrality regulations, Camden Hills Regional High School sophomore Hope Osgood learned about the issue and how junking the longtime principle that all web traffic be treated equally could affect consumers’ internet access.
+While browsing social media, she found an application that would generate a letter expressing her concerns and used it to email a message to LePage.

 She wrote, “The internet is the easiest way to access anything.
 News, information, etc. Companies being able to put restrictions on internet usage isn’t ideal!
 People will be left in the dark about some things.
 All my school work is internet-based, but what happens if I can’t reach what I need to?
 What about my lessons in school?”

-About a month after Osgood sent her email to LePage, she received a response: A copy of her letter, with a message handwritten in the white space below it that said: “Hope.
+About a month after Osgood emailed LePage, she received a response: a copy of her letter with a message handwritten in the white space below it that read: “Hope.
 Pick up a book and read!
 Governor.”

-Hope’s first impression was that his comment was snarky.
+Osgood’s first impression was that his comment was snarky.

 “I’m only 16 years old, I’ve only talked to so many people,” she said.
 “I just thought it was rude.
 I didn’t know how to react to that.
 I’m a kid.
 I can’t really do that much.”

-Since she is from Maine, she felt a state official would be more likely to listen to her than a member of Congress.
-She reasoned that “there’s only so many people that could write to him (LePage), rather than Congress where people from all 50 states could write to them.”
+Because she’s from Maine, Osgood thought a state official would be more likely to listen to her than a member of Congress.
+She reasoned that “there’s only so many people that could write to him (LePage), rather than Congress, where people from all 50 states could write to them.”

-She is concerned what she needs to do for school could be affected by the loss of net neutrality.
-Beyond school, she is concerned about how social media could be impacted, as it is how she connects with friends.
+Osgood said she’s concerned that the loss of net neutrality could impede her studies.
+Beyond school, she’s worried about the impact on social media because that’s how she connects with friends.

-LePage’s communications director and press secretary did not respond to telephone and email requests for a response.
+LePage’s communications director and press secretary did not respond to telephone and email requests for comment.

 Osgood said she is concerned that big companies “might have more control over everything.
 If you wanted to go to a certain website, it might be slowed down.
 You might have to pay to access that, or it might be completely blocked off what you can see.
 They could filter news, media, or things they don’t agree with.
 I don’t think that should be able to happen.
 Everybody should be able to get information.”

-The decision to eliminate net neutrality has stirred fears among consumer advocates, Democrats, many web companies and ordinary Americans concerned that the cable and phone giants will be able to control what people see and do online.
+The decision to eliminate net neutrality has created concerns among consumer advocates, Democrats, many web companies and ordinary Americans that the cable and phone giants will be able to control what people see and do online.
 The broadband industry, however, has promised that the public’s internet experience isn’t going to change.

 The FCC decision is likely to be challenged in court and in Congress.

 Osgood explained that at Camden Hills, the students use an application called Schoology.
 The classes she takes, her grades, assignments, worksheets and homework are posted there.
 If she misses an assignment, she can “get it right away” and “pass it in.”

 Osgood is on the school’s basketball and soccer teams, and plans to run track this year as well.
-On Schoology, she can monitor her grades to keep them up, and avoid probation that would prevent participation in athletics.
+On Schoology, she can monitor her grades if she’s at risk of probation, which would prevent participation in athletics.

-She described a recent history assignment that started with a reading on Schoology.
-“You read it, you annotate and write notes on it.
-Independent research was required as part of the assignment, and this is where the internet is used, and students have to document the resources they use.
+She described a recent history assignment that started with a reading on Schoology: “You read it, you annotate and write notes on it.
+Independent research was required as part of the assignment, and this is where the internet is used, and students have to document the resources they use.”

 Class discussions of the topics follow, and the project culminates with students writing a paper.
-“We had to cite eight sources from our reading, and six sources from our research.”
+“We had to cite eight sources from our reading, and six sources from our research,” she said.

-She also spoke about old books in the classrooms that are in bad condition or have outdated information.
+Osgood also noted that older books in classrooms are in bad condition or have outdated information.

 “With books, there’s a certain limitation,” she said.
 “With the old books, I don’t want to say that’s wrong, but it’s not updated information.
 In my generation, we don’t pay attention to books.
 Our access is at our fingertips on our technology.”